Tearsheet

 AI Analysis | Feedback

-Mark Van Genderen currently serves as President and Chief Executive Officer (CEO) of Douglas Dynamics, a role he assumed in March 2025.
-He joined the company in 2020 and previously held positions including Chief Operating Officer (2024-2025), President, Work Truck Attachments (2023-2025), President of Commercial Snow & Ice Control (CSI) (2021-2023), and Vice President of Strategy and Business Development (2020-2021).
-Before his tenure at Douglas Dynamics, Mr. Van Genderen spent 21 years in various leadership roles at the Harley-Davidson Motor Company.
+Mark Van Genderen currently serves as President and Chief Executive Officer (CEO) of Douglas Dynamics and is a Director of the Company.
+He previously served as Chief Operating Officer from 2024 to 2025 and President, Work Truck Attachments from 2023 to 2025.
+Mr. Van Genderen joined Douglas Dynamics in 2020 and spent 21 years in various leadership roles at the Harley-Davidson Motor Company prior to that.
 He holds a bachelor's degree in Business Administration and an MBA from Northwestern University's Kellogg School of Management.

-Sarah Lauber Executive Vice President - Chief Financial Officer
+Sarah C. Lauber, Executive Vice President, Chief Financial Officer and Secretary

 AI Analysis | Feedback